-B.A. in Communication - Film/Television/Video Concentration
+B.A.
+IN COMMUNICATION - FILM/TELEVISION/VIDEO CONCENTRATION

-The Film/Television/Video concentration is structured to teach students to express themselves and to communicate with others using various digital film media.
-With a liberal arts grounding and extensive production experience, students have the opportunity to become creative media artists and analysts who have a strong sense of the complex realities of the roles film, television, and video play in contemporary communication.
+The Film/Television/Video concentration prepares students to professionally engage dynamic areas of audio/visual media production, distribution, and exhibition.
+In doing so, this concentration prepares students to express themselves and to communicate with and engage others through screenwriting as well as digital film production, editing, promotion, and producing.
+Because the concentration is grounded by the liberal arts, students develop as creative artists and critical analysts who understand the roles cinema, television, video, and film play in contemporary communication.
+Within the nexus of these creative arenas, students are invited to tailor the concentration to accommodate their individual interests.

-1. COMM 200: Media Practicum (4 credit hours)
+- 1. COMM 200: Media Practicum I (2 credit hours)

+- 2. COMM 300: Media Practicum II (2 credit hours)

-COMM 221: Digital Film Production I COMM 281: Communication Studies
+- 3. COMM 221: Digital Film Production I

+- 4. COMM 281: Communication Studies

-4. COMM 400: Internship in Communication (4 credit hours)
+- 5. COMM 400: Internship in Communication (4 credit hours)

-5. COMM 473: Senior Seminar in Communication
+- 6. COMM 473: Senior Seminar in Communication

-6. At least three courses (12 hours) in digital film production to be selected from the following:
+- 7. At least three courses (12 hours) in digital film production to be selected from the following:

+- COMM 318: Photojournalism

-COMM 218: Introduction to Photography COMM 321: Digital Film Production II
+- COMM 321: Digital Film Production II

-COMM 325: Documentary Film
+- COMM 325: Documentary Film

-COMM 326: Fiction Film
+- COMM 326: Fiction Film

-7. At least two courses (8 hours) in film studies to be selected from the following:
+- 8. At least two courses (8 hours) in film studies to be selected from the following:

-• COMM 178: Film Art
+- COMM 178: Film Art

-- COMM 262: Shakespeare and Film

 - COMM 368: Film History

 - COMM 373S: Film Theory and Criticism

 - COMM 399: Film and Television Studies

-- 8. At least one course (4 hours) in digital marketing to be selected from the following:
+- 9. At least one course (4 hours) in digital marketing to be selected from the following:

-- COMM 310: Sports Information: Communication and Culture
+- 11. COMM 310: Sports Information

-- · COMM 314W: Advertising and Public Relations
+- 12. COMM 314: Public & Media Relations

-- COMM 316: Convergent Media: Social Media and Content Strategy
+- 13. COMM 316: Social Media & Content Strategy

-- COMM 451: Multimedia Campaign
+- 14. COMM 451: Multimedia Campaign

-- 9. At least one course (4 hours) in audio, multimedia and theatre production to be selected from the following:
+- 10. At least one course (4 hours) in screenwriting to be selected from the following: - COMM 211: Screenwriting I - COMM 311S: Screenwriting II - COMM 378: Television Analysis & Scriptwriting

-- THEA 303: Acting III: Contemporary Scene Studies

-- COMM 311S: Scriptwriting II

-- COMM 351: Web Design

-· COMM 382: Radio Broadcasting

-COMM 383: Digital Rhetoric and Cultures

-Supportive Requirement

-Completion of the intermediate level of a foreign language.
+Supportive Requirements: Completion of the intermediate level of a foreign language.